rediche/rediche.stream/content/articles/how-to-spend-wvw-rank-points.md

     If you made it this far, you made it to the end.
 The remaining abilities are all tied to different types of siege.
 With siege, you should choose the order yourself depending of what you feel like.
 They are all useful for something.
 Just make sure that you finish them completely before you start the next.
 Most siege will not be worth it, unless you are maxed out.

-## The end

 That's it, that is my priority list.
-Since you probably don't have all the points to spend right now, there will be a link in the description summarizing this list that you can add to your bookmarks.
+Since you probably don't have all the points to spend right now, make sure to bookmark this page for reference later.

 I want to thank Vardy and Humlet for providing some really good feedback on how this list should be prioritized.

-As always, if you have suggestions for more videos, feel free to comment or join the discord, link in the description.
-If you like the video, click that like button and if you don't, click the dislike button.
-Thank you so much for watching and remember to check me out on twitch, twitch.tv/rediche.
+As always, if you have suggestions for more videos, feel free to (https://gw2.link/discord)[join the discord].